American alligator: Movement

 When on land, an American alligator moves either by sprawling or walking, the latter involving the reptile lifting its belly off the ground.
 The sprawling of American alligators and other crocodylians is not similar to that of salamanders and lizards, being similar to walking.
 Therefore, the two forms of land locomotion can be termed the "low walk" and the "high walk".
 Unlike most other land vertebrates, American alligators increase their speed through the distal rather than proximal ends of their limbs.

 In the water, American alligators swim like fish, moving their pelvic regions and tails from side to side.
+Swimming is assisted by webbed rear feet as well, which bear four toes in contrast to the five toes of the front feet.
 During respiration, air flow is unidirectional, looping through the lungs during inhalation and exhalation; the American alligator's abdominal muscles can alter the position of the lungs within the torso, thus shifting the center of buoyancy, which allows the American alligator to dive, rise, and roll within the water.

 Distribution

 American alligators, being native both to the Nearctic and Neotropical realms, are found in the wild in the Southeastern United States, from the Lowcountry in South Carolina, south to Everglades National Park in Florida, and west to the southeastern region of Texas.
-They are found in parts of North Carolina, South Carolina, Georgia, Florida, Louisiana, Alabama, Mississippi, Arkansas, Oklahoma and Texas.
+They are found in parts of North Carolina, South Carolina, Georgia, Florida, Louisiana, Alabama, Mississippi, Arkansas, Oklahoma, and Texas.
 Some of these locations appear to be relatively recent introductions, with often small but reproductive populations.
 Louisiana has the largest American alligator population of any U.S. state.
 In the future, possible American alligator populations may be found in areas of Mexico adjacent to the Texas border.
-Alligators have been naturally expanding their range into Tennessee, and have established a small population in the southwestern part of that state via inland waterways, according to the state's wildlife agency.
+The range of the American alligator is slowly expanding northwards, including into areas they once found unsuitable, such as Virginia.
+American alligators have been naturally expanding their range into Tennessee, and have established a small population in the southwestern part of that state via inland waterways, according to the state's wildlife agency.
+They have been extirpated from Virginia, and occasional vagrants from North Carolina wander into the Great Dismal Swamp.

+In 2021, an individual was found in Calvert County, Maryland, near Chesapeake Bay, where it was shot and killed by a hunter using a crossbow.
+Additional reports of American alligators from this region exist, though they are believed to be escaped or released exotic pets.